-Have you struggled to get your compost heap hot before?
+Have you ever struggled to get your compost heap hot?

 Chances are you have missed one of the five keys to successful hot composting.

-Or quite possibly you’ve become disheartened after listening to instructions to turn your heap every other day, or build a huge pile.
+Or perhaps you’ve become disheartened after listening to instructions to turn your heap every other day, or build a huge pile.

 (As Joseph Jenkins noted in The Humanure Handbook, the instruction to turn compost heaps regularly has led to the death of some composting initiatives.)